mds-main/SF-LWC-SummarizationAPI/README.md

 ### Architecture

-The solution consists of Lightning Web Components and an Apex controller:
+The solution consists of Lightning Web Components, Apex controllers, automation triggers, and data fetching classes:

 1.  **`genesysExperienceSummary` LWC** (for `genesysps__Experience__c`):
     * **HTML (`genesysExperienceSummary.html`)**: Defines the structure and layout of the component, including sections for interaction details and wrap-up codes.